peterwittek/happycowler/README.rst

 ``$ happycowl http://www.happycow.net/asia/japan/tokyo/ Tokyo_Restaurants.gpx``

 The type of the file is determined by the extension of the filename.
-Once the scraping finished, copy the file to your phone where your mapping app can find it.
+Once scraping is finished, copy the file to your phone where your GPS app can find it.
 For instance, in Osmand, the contents of the folder ``osmand/tracks`` can easily be put on the map.

 You can also use it as a module.
 In this case, instantiate the  class `HappyCow(city_url, target_file=None, verbose=0)`.
 Then you can start crawling by calling the `crawl()` method of the class.